BlogTHC Vapes: the what, the where, the why, and the warning

 All products prescribed in the UK are regulated by the MHRA and manufactured to EU-GMP standards, meaning they are required to undergo testing for safety and possible contaminants.

-As cannabis is a very personalised medicine, this route also provides peace of mind that the dosage and effects are being monitored regularly by your doctor and can be adjusted to meet your specific needs.
+As medical cannabis is a very personalised treatment, this route also provides peace of mind that the dosage and effects are being monitored regularly by your doctor and can be adjusted to meet your specific needs.
 This is especially important for those using cannabis to manage complex, chronic health conditions and patients who may be immunocompromised and so at greater risk of harm from contaminants.

 All of these factors ensure that patients are able to access safe and consistent medication.